Gay Activists Alliance: Firehouse Committee

 This committee was dedicated to the upkeep of the Firehouse, which became its headquarters in 1971.
-The Firehouse Committee was in charge of organizing its iconic dances that aided in, "fostering Gay solidarity and understanding through social contact among all members of good will in the gay community."
-On the LGBTQ&A podcast, Dr. Charles Silverstein said, "It was paid for through our Saturday night dances where people paid us $2.00 to come to the dance, and all the soda or beer that you want for the night.
-Through that they paid the rent.
+The Firehouse Committee was in charge of organizing its iconic dances that aided in "fostering Gay solidarity and understanding through social contact among all members of good will in the gay community."
+On the LGBTQ&A podcast, Charles Silverstein said, "It was paid for through our Saturday night dances where people paid us $2.00 to come to the dance, and all the soda or beer that you want for the night.
+Through that, they paid the rent.
 It's not like there was a lot of fancy furniture in there...I mean, the furniture were the rejects from the street."
-Silverstein says GAA meetings drew 200-300 people and the dances drew "easily 1,000."
+Silverstein says GAA meetings drew 200-300 people and the dances drew "easily 1,000".

 Lesbian Liberation Committee

-While the majority demographic of the Gay Activist Alliance were men, this sub-committee was important because it was devoted to planning events in order, "to support a sense of community among all lesbians."
+While the majority demographic of the Gay Activist Alliance were men, this sub-committee was important because it was devoted to planning events in order "to support a sense of community among all lesbians."

 Municipal Fair Employment Law

 This sub-committee was dedicated to outlawing homosexual job discrimination in both the public and private sector.
-The purpose of this committee was, "to recommend strategy to GAA for demonstrations and lobbying in order to effect passage in the City Council."
+The purpose of this committee was "to recommend strategy to GAA for demonstrations and lobbying in order to effect passage in the City Council."